Dynamic CoVaR Modeling and Estimation: Applied Systemic Risk Forecasting for US G-SIBs

-Multi-objective elicitability implies that the scores of two competing sequences of CoVaR forecasts can only be compared if their underlying VaR forecasts perform equally well.
-To obtain a reasonable finite-sample counterpart, \citet{FH21} interpret this as an insignificant score difference in the standard \cite{DM95} test for the VaR forecasts.
-Hence, the null that the expected VaR score differences (calculated based on the first component in \eqref{eq:loss}) are equal to zero cannot be rejected.
 The red zone in Figure \ref{fig:CoVaR_TrafficLight} indicates that the baseline VaR is significantly superior, and the comparison model is rejected without consideration of its CoVaR forecasts.
 The grey zone indicates the reverse, while the three remaining zones in the intermediary corridor imply insignificant score differences of the VaR forecasts.
 Here, the orange zone implies that the baseline CoVaR is significantly superior (i.e., the CoVaR score differences based on the second component of \eqref{eq:loss} are smaller than zero in expectation), the green zone that the alternative model is superior and the yellow zone represents insignificant score differences.
-As the baseline is the ``DCC-t-Chol'' model, a comparison with our CoCAViaR models should ideally yield results in the green zone (which indicates superior CoVaR forecasts and comparable VaR forecasts) or in the grey zone (which implies superior VaR forecasts).
+As the baseline is the ``DCC-t-Chol'' model, a comparison with our CoCAViaR models should ideally yield results in the green zone (which indicates superior CoVaR forecasts and comparable VaR forecasts) or in the grey zone (which implies superior VaR forecasts) for the new models to have merit in practice.